-INSTRUCTIONS FOR COMPLETING WISCONSIN SCHEDULE I-1997
+INSTRUCTIONS FOR COMPLETING WISCONSIN SCHEDULE I - 1998

-INTRODUCTION-Generally, the Wisconsin Statutes require that the computation of taxable income on the 1997 Wisconsin income tax return is to be based on the Internal Revenue Code enacted as of August 5, 1997.
-(Note The federal Taxpayer Relief Act of 1997 and the Balanced Budget Act of 1997 were enacted on August 5, 1997, and apply for Wisconsin for 1997.)
+INTRODUCTION - Generally, the Wisconsin Statutes require that the computation of taxable income on the 1998 Wisconsin income tax return is to be based on the Internal Revenue Code enacted as of December 31, 1997.
+Changes to the Internal Revenue Code enacted after December 31, 1997 do not apply for Wisconsin income tax purposes.

-Wisconsin law also provides that the following provision of federal law does not apply for Wisconsin purposes (even though this provision was enacted into federal law prior to August 5, 1997):
+Wisconsin law also provides that the following provision of federal law does not apply for Wisconsin purposes (even though this provision was enacted into federal law prior to December 31, 1997):